Beagle

-The Beagle is a small breed of scent hound, similar in appearance to the much larger foxhound.
-The beagle was developed primarily for hunting rabbit or hare, known as beagling.
-Possessing a great sense of smell and superior tracking instincts, the beagle is the primary breed used as a detection dog for prohibited agricultural imports and foodstuffs in quarantine around the world.
-The beagle is a popular pet due to its size and amiable temperament.
+The Beagle is a British breed of scent hound, similar in appearance to the much larger foxhound.
+It was bred primarily for hunting rabbit or hare, known as beagling.
+Its sense of smell and tracking instincts make it suitable for use as a detection dog for prohibited agricultural imports and foodstuffs in quarantine.
+It is commonly kept as a companion dog.

 The modern breed was developed in Great Britain around the 1830s from several breeds, including the Talbot Hound, the North Country Beagle, the Southern Hound, and possibly the Harrier.
-Beagles have been depicted in popular culture since Elizabethan times in literature and paintings and more recently in film, television, and comic books.